KevinParnell/OneeChan/README.md

 If you want to talk directly with me about stuff feel free to visit my [technical support Discord server](https://discord.gg/dNnrzs4rMb)

-Jan 2021 Update - Updatged Oneechan to 5.9.3.
+Jan 2021 Update - Updated Oneechan to 5.9.3.
 New waifu (Makima)

 Jan 2020 Update - Updated OneeChan to 5.9.2.
 Added more font options (fonts must be installed on your system), all available mascots have been ported over to a new host (onee.moe), and a new user theme has been added (Stalenhag)